Toheeb/www.toheeb.com/src/en/journal.md

 title: Journal
 ---

+I'm Toheeb O. Ogunbiyi — T.O.O. — TWO — <strong>2</strong>.
+A national award-winning web developer of the most populous black nation on earth.
+I'm pioneering personalizable web design and I aim to reform the world wide web for a <strong>free</strong> web.

 There are billions of think pieces; all based on few fundamental pieces.
 This is a journey to those fundamentals.

 - [Thoughts and Communications](#thought-and-communication)